-Meanwhile, I can offer some strategies that you and his parents can try at home.
+I offer some strategies that you and his parents can try at home below.

 When teaching a challenging skill – in this case teaching your grandson to respond to his name – I suggest keeping in mind the following differences between “can’t do” and “won’t do.”